MaciejSzybiak/mandelbrot-set/README.md

-  --xoffset                Image x offset from the center of the complex plane. [default: 0,5] --yoffset                Image y offset from the center of the complex plane. [default: 0] --threads                The suggested worker threads count. [default: 8] --version                Show version information -?, -h, --help           Show help and usage information
+  --xoffset                Image x offset from the center of the complex plane. [default: 0,5] --yoffset                Image y offset from the center of the complex plane. [default: 0] --threads                The suggested worker threads count. [default: 8] --benchmark              Runs the built-in benchmark.
+  --verbose                Set more detailed output.
+  --version                Show version information -?, -h, --help           Show help and usage information
   ```